Vrajpatel-bit/Distributed-Data-Mining/README (2).md

 ## Project Status

-In this we can improve the efficiency by trying different appraches and techniques to get bettwe results and therefore our analyzation and prediction will perfrom accurately.
+In this we can improve the efficiency by trying different appraches and techniques to get better results and therefore our analyzation and prediction will perfrom accurately.
 ## Authors

 - [Vraj Patel](https://github.com/Vrajpatel-bit)